artemius466/PuzhiusPlatformer/README.md

 ![Logo](images/1.png)
 # Puzhius Platformer
-Puzhius Platformer is a open-source pixel game created by Puzhius.
+Puzhius Platformer is a open-source pixel game with multiplayer created by Puzhius.
 ## How to install
 - To install this extension, go to [Releases](https://github.com/artemius466/PuzhiusPlatformer/releases)
 - Download latest version